-Reclamation has provided \$2,834,000 in funding to the CSCB.
-To date, \$1,239,206 has been obligated for nine NRCS EQIP-like BSP projects.
-These projects will result in 2,155.9 tons of salt control each year and treat and/or serve 611.5 acres at an average cost of \$51.37 per ton.
-One of the approved projects is a wildlife habitat improvement project.
+Reclamation has provided \$5,334,000 in funding to the CSCB. \$1,239,206 has been obligated for nine projects received from the NRCS's EQIP.
+These projects will result in salt control of 2,155.9 tons and treat and/or serve 611.5 acres at an average cost effectiveness of \$51.37 per ton.
 Two projects were approved in the Grand Valley area and seven projects were approved in the Lower Gunnison area.
-Five of these projects are complete, including the wildlife project.
-All structural items for the other four are complete, with only irrigation water management items remaining to be completed.
+Eight of these nine projects are complete.